 Fruit and vegetables are a healthy snack option as they contain fibre, vitamins and minerals that are essential to promote health and reduce the risk of developing diet related illnesses.
-The current recommendation is to eat at least 5 portions of a variety of fruit and vegetables each day but the recent Health survey for Northern Ireland found that only 38% of people living in Northern Ireland are meeting this.
+The current recommendation is to eat at least 5 portions of a variety of fruit and vegetables each day.
+The Northern Ireland National Diet and Nutrition survey found that 'consumption of 5 A Day fruit and vegetable portions was below the recommendation regardless of age or sex.2 Average consumption of fruit and vegetables for children aged 11 to 18 years in Northern Ireland was 2.5 portions per day with 94% not meeting the '5-a-day' recommendation.
+On average adults aged 19 to 64 years consumed 3.4 portions per day and adults aged 65 years and over consumed 3.3 portions per day with around 80% not meeting the '5-a-day' recommendation.